General Assembly decisions

 General Assembly agreed to request that the Church’s Property Trustees, who manage the major funds of the Church, divest from fossil fuel investments.
 The General Assembly also encouraged all congregations and members of the Church to seriously consider the same action in relation to their own investments.
 The Church declared investment in the fossil fuel industry to be unethical, socially irresponsible and contrary to the Church’s mission of “caring for creation”.
 Read more.

-Spanz includes stories that demonstrate the many ways Presbyterian churches throughout New Zealand are responding to complex environmental challenges.
+Spanz magazine has ceased production.
+It included stories that demonstrate the many ways Presbyterian churches throughout New Zealand are responding to complex environmental challenges, examples include:

 - Power to the People project (Summer 2018)